-In regions where populations are sustainable, and the regulations allow it, they are also a good eating fish.
+In regions where populations are sustainable and the regulations allow it, they are also a good eating fish.

-Typical Trout waters in the US
+Fishing for Trout in the US Lakes and Rivers

-The US has excellent trout fishing throughout from the Rockies to the Pacific Northwest and even California and Nevada.
-There’s also great trout fishing in the northeast in New York, Vermont, Michigan and New Hampshire and right down into North Carolina.
+The US has excellent trout fishing throughout from the Rockies to the Pacific Northwest and even in California and Nevada.
+There’s also great trout fishing in the northeast in New York, Vermont, Michigan, and New Hampshire and right down into North Carolina.
 A little further afield, Alaska is a top destination for wild trout and salmon fishing.

 - Montana (Bighorn River, Blackfoot River)